 There will be a midterm exam after Module 4 (end of Part I) of the course.
 The midterm might include multiple choice as well as short answer questions related to the materials in the first half of the course.
-Details about the date of the midterm are in D2L and the course schedule at the end of the syllabus.

 There will be a final to assess students' learning at the end of the quarter.
 The final might include multiple choice and short answer questions related to the material throughout the course.
 The format of the exam will be similar to the midterm.
 The goal of the final exam is to encourage students to take individual responsibility for learning the content of the course, including the application of analytics across business disciplines.
 Details about the timing of the final are in D2L and the course schedule at the end of the syllabus.